g639090/brainfuck-website/_posts/2016-04-24-programming-checklist.md

 This should also cover things like debugging, which, at its simplest form, is just printing out to the console or some other output.

+<h3>Get to know the tooling</h3>

+A language's tooling is very important for using it on a daily basis.
+Tooling includes things such as a build tool, a package/dependency manager and more.
+You want to get to know all these tools, since they can be insanely useful for workflow automation later on.
+If you're lucky, you have a tool that's dependency manager AND build tool - like NPM or Mix.

 <h3>Write a small project</h3>

 With all that you've gathered, you can now start a small project to help you